nellirism/alloculator/README.md

 WHEN the user reestablishes an internet connection THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updated

-### Business Context

-Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
-Having offline functionality is paramount to our applications success.

 ## Table of contents

 - [Overview of the PWA](#Info)